fatso83/node-redis-dist-job-queue/README.md

  * Workers can either run as child processes for extra concurrency and safety, or can run in the same memory context as your main process, for extra simplicity and convenience.
+ * This module is only made to work with the Redis single instance configuration.

 ## Synopsis